barotto/IBMulator/README.md

 Launch IBMulator.
 A window will inform you that the file ibmulator.ini has been created and where it is placed.

-Put the ROM set anywhere you like (inside the same directory of ibmulator.ini is a good place) and update ibmulator.ini with the file name of the ROM you want to use (see below for the correct format.)
+Put the ROM set anywhere you like (inside the same directory of ibmulator.ini is a good place) and update ibmulator.ini in the [system] section with the file name of the ROM set.

 From now on IBMulator is ready to run.

-For more information regarding the configuration options, see the comments inside ibmulator.ini.
+You're not required to do anything else but IBMulator is very configurable.
+For more information regarding the various configuration options, see the comments inside ibmulator.ini.

 Being a faithful emulator of the PS/1, to configure the system (ie. the PS/1,